MantasMikal/gatsby-starter-picks/README.md

 # Quickly setup Sanity.io CMS
 # Create a project and deploy Graphql API
+# Once you launch the site you must go to studio and add some data to Site Settings and Pages/Home
+# Then restart the site
-cd studio && sanity login && sanity init && npm run graphql-deploy
+cd studio && sanity init && npm run graphql-deploy && cd ..

 # Format and lint
 npm run lint